- Is your website losing traffic?

 This is one of the best free option to identify cannibalisation, and mostly for data nerds.

 SEOTesting is one less known SEO tool that makes sense out of Google search console data.
 SEOTesting offers a module called “Cannibalization” that let you check which all pages are being cannibalized.

 Once your report is ready, you will get an email for the same.

-And this is how the report will look like:
+And this is what the report will look like:

 Now, you can click on “Query” to see which all pages are competing for the target query.

-Note: Sanitycheck is not the best content cannibalization finder tool, but it definitely helps.
-They offer 14 days free trial, which is good enough for small-medium size websites to find the cannibalized content.
+Note: SEOTesting is not the best content cannibalization finder tool, but it definitely helps.
+They offer 14 days free trial, which is good enough for small-medium size websites to find cannibalized content.
 I hope the team improves on this feature, which is definitely worth a lot of money.